Basis-Theory-Labs/display-card-example/README.md

 When the user clicks "Show Details":

 1. The React client makes a request to a local `/api/authorize`, passing the recently created token id and the session nonce;
-2. The server authorizes the session via its nonce and scope it to the token id;
+2. The server authorizes the session via its nonce and scopes it to the token id;
 3. The React client retrieves the token using the session key;
 4. The React client sets the elements value using the returned data;